ThKrypt/QualCoder/13-Other-information.md

 The qda data folder contains folders for imported documents, images and audio and video.
 It also contains the sqlite database, named data.qda, to store coding data.
 QualCoder creates QualCoder.log and QualCoder_settings.txt files inside a .qualcoder folder in your home directory.
 The settings file contains the name of the current coder, a default working directory, font, languages and other options.
 The log file records program errors and some user actions.
 There maybe several rolling log files.
 QualCoder is written in python 3 using Qt6 for the graphical interface.
-A minimum python version of 3.7 should be used.
 A minimum screen resolution of 1024x600 pixels is recommended.
 Operating systems used
 QualCoder has been used on Ubuntu 22.04, FEdora, Linux Mint, Lubuntu, Arch Linux, Manjaro Linux, Raspberry Pi, Windows 10, Windows 11 and MacOS.
 Testing has been performed on Ubuntu 22 and Windows 10.

 Future plans
 Some potential plans for the future are to add the following functionality:
 Reports: